AlvinXu0311/PriorityMail/README.md

 >
 > This is a prototype implementation developed for academic evaluation.
 Not intended for production use without further testing and refinement.

-**Automated Multi-Class Classification Approach** - Direct priority prediction using auto-labeled training data.
+**Multi-Class Classification Approach** - Direct priority prediction using manually labeled training data.

 ---